isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 The talk will conclude with some general pointers on ethical behavour in the field closing off with a short Q&amp;A session.</p>
 <p></p>
-<p>Speaker: Peng Fai is a member of Nature Photography Society, Singapore.
+<p>Speaker: Peng Fai, member of Nature Photography Society, Singapore.</p>
-He is a nature photographer known for capturing birds, butterflies, and scenery, often contributing to local wildlife documentation.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Click <a href="https://nlb.libcal.com/event/5904590?image" rel="noopener nofollow" target="_blank">here</a> to